csingley/ofxtools/docs/parser.rst

 INVSTMTMSGSRSV1 is also a list, since OFX specifies that a single statement response wrapper can contain multiple statements.

-It can get to be a real drag crawling all the way to the bottom of deeply-nested SGML hierarchies to extract the data that you really want, so subclasses of ``ofxtools.models.base.Aggregate`` provide some navigational conveniences.
+Navigating deeply-nested OFX hierarchies to extract data can be verbose, so subclasses of ``ofxtools.models.base.Aggregate`` provide some navigational conveniences.